commercelayer/commercelayer-docs-resources/captures/object.md

 # The capture object

-A capture object is returned as part of the response body of each successful list, retrieve or update API call.
+A capture object is returned as part of the response body of each successful list, retrieve or update API call <b>to the /api/captures endpoint</b>.

 ## Fields